unjs/giget/README.md

 **Parameters:**

 - `source`: (string) Input source in format of `[provider]:user/name[/path][#ref]`.
-- `dst`: (string) Destination directory to clone to.
+- `dir`: (string) Destination directory to clone to.
 If not provided, `user-name` will be used relative to the current directory.
 - `options`: (object) Options are usually inferred from the input string.
 You can customize them.
   - `provider`: (string) Either `github`, `gitlab` or `bitbucket`.
 The default is `github`.
   - `repo`: (string) Name of repository in format of `{username}/{reponame}`.